-Natalie Richards was born in California, and currently lives there with her husband and daughter.
-Her love for textiles began at an early age; she always enjoyed looking through the assortments of fabric remnants at her grandparent's upholstery shop, and would leave with armfuls of remnants and small coin purses sewn by her grandmother (the seamstress for the family business).
-With the aid of an embroidery kit, Natalie taught herself to embroider around the age of 10, and was making her own designs by the age of 12.
-Her interest in art, particularly pencil and pen & ink drawings, continued throughout school, where she received several awards for judged exhibitions.
-She went on to receive a degree in Fine Arts; but uncertain of what particular discipline of art she wanted to focus in, she continued on with other interests and received her BA in Environmental Science from the University of California - Riverside.
+I have always loved textiles; at an early age I enjoyed looking through the assortments of fabric remnants at my grandparent's upholstery shop, and would leave with armfuls of remnants and small coin purses sewn by my grandmother (the seamstress for the family business).
+I taught myself to embroider around the age of 10, and started making my own designs by the age of 12.
+I received a degree in Fine Arts; but uncertain of what particular discipline of art I wanted to focus in, I continued on with other interests and received her BA in Environmental Science from the University of California - Riverside.

-Natalie's current works focus on the creation of original hand-crafted textiles.
-She receives inspiration for designs from her surroundings (a koi pond and water garden in her backyard), travel, music, and most recently - artists from the period.
-Her recent work includes a combination of several disciplines and interests including: fabric, embroidery and painting.
+My work focuses on the creation of original hand-crafted textiles.
+I receive inspiration for designs from my surroundings and travel.
+My recent work includes a combination of several disciplines and interests including: fabric, embroidery and painting.
 The disciplines for each media are combined to create landscapes, botanical studies, and fine art.
-Subjects and colors within her needle art remain rooted in Arts & Crafts principles, and each piece is completed by hand.
+Subjects and colors within my needle art remain rooted in Arts & Crafts principles, and each piece is completed by hand.